 Exploration of the picturesque natural wonders of Giant City State Park can be enjoyed along the Post Oak, Devil’s Standtable, Giant City, Stone Fort, Indian Creek, Trillium and Arrow Wood trails.
 The Post Oak Trail has been designed for disabled visitors.
 The 12-mile Red Cedar Hiking Trail provides an invigorating challenge to the truly dedicated backpacker, and offers an overnight campsite at the halfway point.

 Hunting for some wildlife species is allowed on a controlled basis.
 Contact the site superintendent for details on season times and area rules.
 Registration rules are strictly enforced.
-For more information, please review the Hunter Fact Sheet.
+For more information, please review the Giant City Hunter Map

 The rustic beauty of the Giant City Lodge creates an atmosphere unparalleled in southern Illinois.
 Although the lodge has been expanded and remodeled, great care has been taken to preserve the multi-hued sandstone and white oak timbers used in the initial 1930s construction.
 Many original furnishings and decorations have been restored and are used throughout the lodge.

 Three types of cabins are available to accommodate overnight guests.
 All offer forest views, unique features and have been fully restored.
 Twelve historic cabins are one-room units; 18 prairie cabins are two-room units; and four bluff cabins, the largest and most scenic, can conveniently house a family of six.

 The Bald Knob dining room, with seating for 170, serves breakfast, lunch and dinner daily and has a reputation for excellent food at a reasonable price.
 It is especially well-known for its family-style, home-fried chicken.